Ax-LED/MMM-Navigate/README.md

    This means, if you select one of these entries and press the rotary, you get a notification to do a second press to execute the selected entry.

    ## Further options
-   You can communication with this module also by sending notifications.
+   You can communicate with this module by sending notifications.
    Examples:
    <code>yourmmip:8080/remote?action=NOTIFICATION&notification=CCW</code> emulates turning rotary counterclockwise
    <code>yourmmip:8080/remote?action=NOTIFICATION&notification=CW</code> emulates turning rotary clockwise